 -- Translated from the "Official Exhibit News" (1896) by Julia Whitefield, MD, PhD, and quoted in "Martin Couney's Story Revisited," Pediatrics 100(1):159-160, July 1997.

-Although Martin Couney claimed to been responsible for the Berlin exhibit, it appears that it was probably organized and managed by Dr. Alexandre Lion, who had been caring for premature infants in incubators of his own design and charging admission to subsidize his nurseries in Nice, Paris, Lyons, Marseilles, and Bordeaux since at least 1891.
-Both the news item in the Official Exhibit News and a story in the Illustrated London News indicate that the incubators were provided by Lion.
+The exhibit had six incubators.
+It was organized and managed by Dr. Alexandre Lion, who had been caring for premature infants in incubators of his own design and charging admission to subsidize his nurseries in Nice, Paris, Lyons, Marseilles, and Bordeaux since at least 1891.
+Although Martin Couney claimed in later years that he had managed the exhibit on behalf of Pierre Budin, the contemporary news item in the Official Exhibit News and a story in the Illustrated London News both indicate that the exhibitor was Alexandre Lion.